Frequently Asked Questions

 What if I can't make my scheduled appointment?

 Please call the front desk at 903.565.5746 as soon as possible after you become aware that you cannot come to your appointment.
 If you are calling outside of regular business hours, you will need to dial 1 in order to leave a message on the voicemail.
 Please try to call at least 24 hours before your scheduled meeting, so that your appointment time can be used by another student.

 Can I schedule an appointment with a counselor to go over my class schedule?

 No. Appointments for class scheduling must be made through an advisor.
 Counselors in the Student Counseling Center are here to assist with personal, career and study strategies counseling.
 We would be happy to assist you in finding your advisor.

 Yes, but only if both are currently enrolled students.

 Do counselors prescribe medication for depression/anxiety?

 No. Only psychiatrists or other medical providers may prescribe medication.
 After attending a counseling session, your counselor may refer you for a medication evaluation either with a local psychiatrist or another outside resource.

 Do you provide after-hours emergency mental health services?

 The Student Counseling Center provides a 24-7 crisis line staffed by mental health professionals.
-Students, faculty, and staff can reach the crisis line by calling the main counseling center phone number (903.566.7254) and holding for a crisis counselor.
+Students, faculty, and staff can reach the crisis line by calling 903.566.7254 and holding for a crisis counselor.
 The UT Tyler Police Department may also be contacted for on-campus emergencies.